BASIC BUILDING BLOCKS of the Zodiac Personalities

 But I do love having Venus in the mix, and I do love its association with Taurus—maybe the asteroid now named Athena could be Venus.

-Yet, honestly, why are we relegated to using the Roman pantheon anyway?
+Why are we relegated to using the Roman pantheon anyway?
 There are some super cool Japanese, Tibetan, Mayan, African, Celtic, and Nordic gods and goddesses I’d like to bring into this game.
 Why can’t the Yoruba God of the Hunt, Orisha Oshosi, rule Sagittarius?
 Kannon, the Japanese goddess of mercy and service, could rule Virgo.

-The point is, modern astrologers, influenced by psychologist Carl Jung, scholar Joseph Campbell, and their successors, do play this game.
-They start with the traditional pantheon and bring in others to make a point.
+The point here is that modern astrologers, including Jung, started with the traditional pantheon and brought in others to make a point.
 For now, I’ll do that too.

 Maybe I’ll make my own zodiac later for fun.
 For now, we have what we have, and let’s learn it.
 Then we can play around.